angular/angular/aio/content/tutorial/toh-pt5.md

 The `"id"` key returns the `id` of the hero to fetch.

 Route parameters are always strings.
-The JavaScript (+) operator converts the string to a number, which is what a hero `id` should be.
+The JavaScript `Number` function converts the string to a number, which is what a hero `id` should be.

 The browser refreshes and the application crashes with a compiler error.